01bbae/chess-algorithm/README.md

 1. Make sure you have Python 3.7+ installed
 2. git clone this repository
 3. pip install chess
+4. If you have a Mac, do 'brew install stockfish'. cd into /usr/local/Cellar/stockfish/{version}/bin.
+Copy the stockfish executable into the project directory.
-4. cd into this repository directory.
+5. cd into this repository directory.
 Run main.py

 ## Progress: